sc6/Hitch/README.md

 <strong>About:</strong>

 This is an improved version of my Android class final project.
-This application allow drivers to share their long drives with other users, and maybe also make a little money.
+This application allows drivers to share their long drives with other users, and maybe also make a little money.

 <strong>Working Notes:</strong>